CBD Oil Guide

 Believe it or not in was in the early 1960’s that cannabinoids were first identified in the cannabis plant.
 In our potted history of CBD we explain how an academic realized that the cannabis plant had been documented in ancient text for thousands of years as a medicine and yet nobody had thought to isolate the compounds inside the plant itself.
 His mission was to conduct a study that would prove useful.
-Little did he know how significant it would be or how difficult it became for his subsequent studies to be recognized in the medical world.
+Little did he know how significant it would be or how difficult it became for his subsequent studies to be recognised in the medical world.
 All due to the stigma surrounding the plant.

 What is CBD?

 CBD is one of a number of compounds called cannabinoids found in the cannabis plant.
 CBD is found in high concentration in the hemp plant.
 There is growing interest and study into CBD and we expect the number of people using this plant compound to increase in the future.

 Does your oil come from cannabis plants?